Russia–United Arab Emirates relations: Economic and diplomatic relations following the Russian invasion of Ukraine (2022–present)

 Following the 2022 Russian invasion of Ukraine, trade between the two nations strengthened with many Russians relocating to the UAE to invest in real estate, business, or "escape financial restrictions in Europe".
 Trade between the two countries has doubled to $5 billion since 2020 and there are approximately 4,000 companies with Russian roots that are operating within the country.

 In February 2022, Russia supported an Emirati UN Security Council resolution to extend the arms embargo on the Houthis to all members of the Yemen-based rebel group, in a deal that was purportedly for Emirati abstention on Ukraine resolutions.

 According to the leaked confidential US documents, titled "Russia/UAE: Intelligence Relationship Deepening", the Russian intelligence officials were engaged in strengthening their relations with the United Arab Emirates.
 The document stated that Russia had convinced the Emirates "to work together against US and UK intelligence agencies".
 It also concluded that the UAE viewed it as an "opportunity" to diversify its partnerships, while the US was gradually parting ways from the Emirates.
 However, the UAE government had dismissed the accusations that they were maintaining close ties with Russian intelligence.

 Against the backdrop of rising economic and political engagement with Russia, the UAE Central Bank granted a license to MTS Bank in February 2023, aimed at meeting growing demands for financial services for Russians in the UAE.
 The issue of new banking licenses in the UAE is rare, and the decision generated criticism accusing the UAE of providing safe harbour to sanctioned individuals.
 On 31 March 2023, the UAE Central Bank revoked MTS Bank's license citing "sanctions risks associated with the bank".
 It is noted that MTS Bank were not sanctioned when their license was granted, with the UK Foreign Secretary stating MTS was sanctioned on 24 February 2023 in an effort to "further isolate Russia from the international financial system and [...] prevent circumvention [of sanctions]".

-On 23 August 2023, at the 15th BRICS summit, Russia along with the other founders of BRICS formally invited the United Arab Emirates and others to join the organization on 1 January 2024.
-When the date was reached, the United Arab Emirates formally joined BRICS.
+On 23 August 2023, at the 15th BRICS summit, Russia, along with the other founding members of BRICS, formally invited the United Arab Emirates and others to join the organization on 1 January 2024.
+When the date was reached, the United Arab Emirates officially joined BRICS.

 In early 2024, following mediation efforts by the UAE, Russia and Ukraine exchanged hundreds of prisoners of war.